youssefGha98/morpho-blue/README.md

 - 🏦 **Ledger Management**: Track user positions and market states over time
 - 📈 **State Enrichment**: Compute cumulative positions and time-series analytics
 - 💾 **Parquet Storage**: Efficient data storage and querying using Apache Parquet
+- 🎯 **Attribution Analysis**: NEW - Decompose utilization dynamics into flow contributions
+- 📉 **IRM Diagnostics**: NEW - Analyze Interest Rate Model responsiveness and slope
+- ⏱️ **Extended Rolling Windows**: NEW - Metrics from 5min to 365d with volatility attribution

 ## Architecture